NFIBrokerage/fob/README.md

 **N.B.**: you probably don't want to use Fob.
 Fob makes a number of assumptions about the queries passed to it, such as:

-- they'll be run against a modern PostgreSQL database
-    - fob uses the `-infinity` and `infinity` features of PostgreSQL
 - each schema will have only one primary key
 - each query must be ordered by at least the schema's primary key
 - the primary keys is always the final ordering condition